Top 10 Best German Bands

 20. Gamma Ray

-Gamma Ray is a power metal band from Hamburg, northern Germany, founded and fronted by Kai Hansen after his departure from the German power metal band Helloween.
+Gamma Ray is a power metal band from Hamburg, Germany, founded and fronted by Kai Hansen after his departure from the German power metal band Helloween.
 The band has released multiple albums and is known for its influence on the European metal scene.
-Hansen's work with Gamma Ray helped define... read more
+Hansen's work with Gamma Ray helped define the sound... read more

 21. Juli

-Juli is a German alternative rock band formed in 2001.
-The group consists of Eva Briegel (vocals), Jonas Pfetzing (guitar), Simon Triebel (guitar), Andreas Herde (bass), and Marcel Römer (drums).
-They gained national fame with their debut single "Perfekte Welle" in 2004.... read more
+Juli is a German pop-rock band formed under its current name in 2001.
+The group consists of Eva Briegel on vocals, Jonas Pfetzing and Simon Triebel on guitar, Andreas Herde on bass, and Marcel Römer on drums.
+They gained national fame with their debut single, "Perfekte Welle," in 2004.... read more

 Awesome band.
 If you like Wir Sind Helden, you may find this one decent.